SWAN KEEPING TERMS

 Especially, the Tail and Wing Flight Feathers.

-If broken or cut these Feathers can BLEED.
+If Broken or Cut these Feathers WILL BLEED.

-A transparent or translucent Third Eyelid present in some Animals and Birds that can be drawn across the Eye for protection and to
+in some Animals and Birds that can be Drawn Across the Eye for Protection

-In Swans it closes horizontally (side to side) across the Eye instead of up and down like a normal Eye Lid.
+Across the Eye instead of Up and Down like a Normal Eye Lid.

-They also protect the Swan’s Eyes while they are in Flight.
+The Nictitating Membrane also Protect the Swan’s Eyes while they are in Flight.

-Dipping – Waterfowl Graze on Under Water Plants..
+Dipping – Waterfowl Grazing on Under Water Plants..

 Socialized – Frequent Interaction with Friendly People.